SCOTT D Miller - For the latest and greatest information on Feedback Informed Treatment

 Below, you’ll find a TedTalk by Professor John Antonakis, one of the leading researchers on charisma.
 It’s worth a listen.
 The first 5 minutes is interesting and provocative, but you must listen longer to learn about the evidence documenting that you can dramatically improve your ability to communicate with impact.

-If you still are looking for something more practical and skill-based, and specific to psychotherapy, then join my colleagues and I for the upcoming “Training of Trainers” workshop, held the first week of August in downtown Chicago.
+If you still are looking for something more practical and skill-based, and specific to psychotherapy, then join my colleagues and I for the “Training of Trainers” workshop, held once every other year.
 Together with an international faculty, and participants from around the world, we’ll work on helping you become the most effective version of you, either in your role as a therapist or trainer/presenter.
-For more information or to register, click here.

 Filed Under: Conferences and Training, deliberate practice, Feedback Informed Treatment - FIT